 Audubon Park Homes for Sale

 Audubon Park offers a range of home styles, but the neighborhood is best known for its bungalows and older homes that have been updated or renovated over the years.
-You will find single family homes with front porches, wood floors, updated kitchens, open layouts, and the kind of architectural character that newer construction often lacks.
+You'll find single family homes with front porches, wood floors, updated kitchens, open layouts, and the kind of architectural character that newer construction often lacks.

 Renovated Homes in Audubon Park

 Renovated homes are a significant part of the Audubon Park market.
-Many of the original bungalows and older homes in the neighborhood have been updated with modern kitchens, new bathrooms, open floor plans, impact windows, updated electrical and plumbing, and contemporary finishes while keeping the original charm and character of the home.
+Many of the original bungalows and older homes have been updated with modern kitchens, new bathrooms, open floor plans, impact windows, updated electrical and plumbing, and contemporary finishes while keeping the original charm and character of the home.

 New Construction and Infill in Audubon Park